ChrisBowling/JOUR407Homework/README.md

 # JOUR407Homework
-homework for JOUR407-Investigative reporting at UNL
+homework for JOUR407-Investigative reporting at University of Nebraska-Lincoln